A crane fell on top of a building in downtown Toronto, causing damage

-(CNN)A portion of a crane collapsed on top of a building in downtown Toronto, Canada, Saturday afternoon, causing damage to its rooftop.
+(CNN)A portion of a crane collapsed Saturday on top of a building in downtown Toronto, Canada, causing damage to its rooftop.

 The counterweight, part of the crane meant to prevent it from tipping, was located on top of the 8 The Esplanade residential building after it fell approximately 20 feet, Toronto Fire District Chief Stephan Powell told CNN.

-Authorities were alerted to the incident at the intersection of Esplanade and Yonge Street just after 2 p.m., he added.
+Authorities were alerted to the incident at the intersection of The Esplanade and Yonge Street just after 2 p.m., he added.

 The top six floors of the condominium are mechanical rooms used for building maintenance, so no residential units were damaged, according to Powell.